peterjc/thapbi-pict/docs/worked_example/sample_data.rst

 running ``md5sum raw_data.tar.gz`` (on Linux) or ``md5 raw_data.tar.gz`` on
 macOS).
 This is just to double check there were no problems with the download.

-If you skip the raw data, instead you musy download the pre-prepared 122 FASTA files into your intermediate data sub-folder as ``intermediate/*.fasta``.
+If you skip the raw data, instead you must download the pre-prepared 122 FASTA files into your intermediate data sub-folder as ``intermediate/*.fasta``.
 These are provided as a small compressed file included in the THAPBI PICT source code ``tests/woody_hosts/woody_hosts_fasta.tar.bz2``, or can easily be